gogins/cloud-5/BUILD.md

 Run `npm run build-repl` and then run `npm run build` to produce a usable distribution for a static Web site.
 Examine `package.json` for details.
 These
-commands will patch Strudel with my addons, build everything, and make a distributable copy of the cloud-music Web site with all resources statically available.
+commands will patch Strudel with my addons, build everything, and make a distributable copy of the cloud-music Web site in the `dist` directory, with all resources statically available.

 If you see warnings or errors, don't panic unless executing `npm run static` doesn't produce a working Web site with playable pieces.

 ### Patches to Strudel

-To date, changes worked upon Strudel head are minimal:
+To date, the patches that I have made to Strudel head are minimal:

  1. Add `strudel-addons/csoundac/` to the Strudel tree.
 This is done automatically by `npm run build-repl`.